IndrajeetPatil/Advanced-R-exercises/_book/Perf-improve.md

 #> [1] 15.94691
 ```

-But benchmarking their performance reveals that the latter is almost twice as fast as the former!
+But benchmarking their performance reveals that the latter is significantly faster than the former!

 ```r